 - Extension Length

-Fiberglass ladders are great to use around electricity since they offer electric protection.
+Fiberglass ladders are great to use around electricity since they offer electrical protection.
 They are a bit heavier, you might need another person to set it up.

 How to secure a ladder to a roof: